-QPI Title: Patients with head and neck cancer who smoke should be offered advice on smoking cessation before first treatment.
-Description: Proportion of patients with head and neck cancer who smoke who are offered advice on smoking cessation before first treatment.
+QPI Title: Patients with head and neck cancer who smoke should be offered referral to smoking cessation before first treatment.
+Description: Proportion of patients with head and neck cancer who smoke who are offered referral to smoking cessation before first treatment.
 Rationale and Evidence: A smoker is a person who is actively smoking at the time of referral to the head and neck services leading to a diagnosis of head and neck cancer.
 Patients who smoke should be offered interventions and support to help them stop.
 Evidence shows that patients who are active smokers should be referred to smoking cessation without delay 2 .
 Smoking while undergoing treatment for head and neck cancer can increase risks for disease recurrence and treatment failure.
 It can also increase the risk of side effects ^{5, 6} .
 Evidence shows that smoking can decrease the effectiveness of treatment 7 .
-Specifications: Numerator: Number of patients with head and neck cancer who smoke who are offered advice on smoking cessation before first treatment.
+Specifications: Numerator: Number of patients with head and neck cancer who smoke who are offered referral to smoking cessation before first treatment.
 Denominator: All patients with head and neck cancer who smoke.
-Exclusions: • No exclusions.
+Exclusions: • Patients undergoing supportive care only.
 Target: 95% The tolerance within this target is designed to account for situations where patients require treatment urgently.